 Center Valley is a somewhat small town located in the state of Pennsylvania.
 With a population of 11,518 people and two constituent neighborhoods, Center Valley is the 108th largest community in Pennsylvania.

 Center Valley real estate is some of the most expensive in Pennsylvania, although Center Valley house values don't compare to the most expensive real estate in the U.S.

-Center Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Center Valley is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Center Valley who work in office and administrative support (15.38%), management occupations (12.64%), and sales jobs (10.37%).
+Center Valley is a decidedly white-collar town, with fully 86.46% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Center Valley is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Center Valley who work in office and administrative support (16.03%), sales jobs (13.70%), and management occupations (12.45%).

-Center Valley is one of the most well-educated cities in the nation.
-44.04% of adults in Center Valley have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Center Valley ranks among the highest in the nation.
+Of the 25-and-older adult population in Center Valley, 44.55% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Center Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Center Valley residents report their race to be White, followed by Asian.
 Important ancestries of people in Center Valley include Irish, Italian, English, and Polish.

 The most common language spoken in Center Valley is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Italian and Spanish.